LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 There are many documentation
 generating programs and conventions.
 For now we will just use plain text in the ``///`` lines.
-This is recognized by the MonoDevelop system.
-If you open our ``examples`` solution, in MonoDevelop, and edit window for :repsrc:`addition3/addition3.cs`, you can place your mouse over ``UIF`` and a popup window shows the ``UIF`` class heading documentation.
+This is recognized by the Xamarin Studio system.
+If you open our ``examples`` solution, in Xamarin Studio, and edit window for :repsrc:`addition3/addition3.cs`, you can place your mouse over ``UIF`` and a popup window shows the ``UIF`` class heading documentation.